Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Results

 \subsubsection{Magnetic field amplification}

-We hereby investigate the field amplifications.
-Figure~\ref{fig:BfieldContour} presents contours of the magnetic field strength and the density for angle $\alpha=0^\circ$ and $\alpha=45^\circ$, at different $\xi$ values.
+We hereby investigate the amplification of the magnetic field.
+Fig.~\ref{fig:BfieldContour} presents contours of the magnetic field strength and the density for angle $\alpha=0^\circ$ and $\alpha=45^\circ$, at different $\xi$ values.
 The contours are obtained from MHD+TC simulations with $\delta =30$.
-They do not exhibit a qualitative difference from the MHD and/or $\delta =100$ ones as long as $\xi<8$, i.e., as long as they are outside the Diffusing Stream regime.
+They do not exhibit a qualitative difference from the MHD and/or $\delta =100$ ones as long as $\xi<8$, i.e., as long as they are outside the {\it diffusing stream} regime.
 In all contours, the magnetic field increases at the interface of the stream and the CGM and within the stream.

-For a field initially parallel to the stream ($\alpha=0^\circ$), the magnetic field lines are stretched by the eddies which arise from the KHI.
+For a field initially parallel to the stream ($\alpha=0^\circ$), the magnetic field lines are stretched by the eddies that arise from the KHI.
 As the $\xi$ value decreases, the size of the mixing layer becomes smaller, leading to a slightly higher magnetic field amplification.

 For $\alpha=45^\circ$, there is no significant difference in the magnetic field amplification across different $\xi$ values.
-The field is amplified up to $\sim 500 B_0$, which is higher than the $\alpha=0^\circ$ simulations, and $B_0$ is its initial value.
+The field is amplified by up to a factor of $\sim 500 B_0$, which is higher than the $\alpha=0^\circ$ simulations.
 This magnetic field increase can be explained by the presence of a component perpendicular to the stream, which is continuously stretched as the stream moves forward.